awderh/quill-local-draft/README.md

 - `id`: A unique identifier for setting/getting editor contents.
 - `prefix`: The final ID used in the storage API is `${prefix}_${id}`
 - `saveDelay`: Time (ms) between saves.
 Saves are triggered per keystroke and [throttled](https://www.npmjs.com/package/throttle-debounce).
+- `displaySave`: (Not impl.)
+Placeholder for future UI
+- `bindInitial`: (Potential change in future rev) Allows you to disable the first bind.

 # Notes